PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Designing_for_AI_Algorithm_Implementation.md

 ---

 # Designing for AI Algorithms Implementation
 Today we start with some reading on designing for the implementation of AI Algorithms.
 The rest of the day is mostly about working on your wireframe prototype!

 ## 0) Learning Objectives:
-After this module you'll FINK VERBS:
+After this module you'll know how to designing for AI Algorithms implementation.
-1. TOPIC;
-2. TOPIC;
-3. TOPIC.

 Table of contents:
-1. TOPIC: X hours
+1. Designing for AI Algorithms Implementation: 2 hours
-2. TOPIC: X hours
+2. Working on Wireframe Prototype; horizontal slice: 6 hours

 **Now, open your worklog and plan your day informed by the stand-up and today's schedule**